National Beer Scoring System

 So how do I score the quality of the beer?

 You don’t have to be an ‘expert’ to begin scoring your beer.
 However, it is not about your personal favourite beer receiving the highest scores!
 You may try a beer that isn’t to your normal taste, but what you need to consider is the quality of that beer, how well the pub has kept it and served it, and score it according to the general guide below.
-It is a simple system of a ten point range from 0 to 5, with half points being used if your opinion of the beer falls between two categories.
+We changed the system of a ten point range from 0 to 5, with half points being used.
+We now have 6 choices, from Excellent, Very Good, Good, Acceptable, Poor and Undrinkable.
+This new and easier system started on 1st June 2026 after surveys/questionnaires were done in 2025.

 How do I submit my scores?